ExpediaGroup/mittens/README.md

     docker run mittens:latest -target-readiness-http-path=/health -target-grpc-port=6565 -max-duration-seconds=60 -concurrency=3 -http-requests=get:/hotel/potatoes -grpc-requests=service/method:"{\"foo\":\"bar\",\"bar\":\"foo\"}"

-_Note_: If you use Docker for Mac you might need to set the target host (`target-http-host`, `target-grpc-host`) to `docker.for.mac.localhost`, or `docker.for.mac.host.internal`, or `host.docker.internal` (depending on your version of Docker) so that your container can resolve localhost.
+_Note_: If you use Docker for Mac/Windows you might need to set the target host (`target-http-host`, `target-grpc-host`) to `http://host.docker.internal` so that your container can resolve localhost.
+If you use an older version of Docker (< 18.03), the value will depend on your Operating System, e.g. `http://docker.for.mac.host.internal` or `http://docker.for.win.host.internal`.

 ## Contributing